 Of important note, Portsmouth is also a city of artists.
 Portsmouth has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Portsmouth’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.39% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Portsmouth in 2010 was $42,724, which is wealthy relative to New Hampshire and the nation.
-This equates to an annual income of $170,896 for a family of four.
-However, Portsmouth contains both very wealthy and poor people as well.
+The per capita income in Portsmouth in 2018 was $62,756, which is wealthy relative to New Hampshire and the nation.
+This equates to an annual income of $251,024 for a family of four.

+Portsmouth is a somewhat ethnically-diverse city.
 The people who call Portsmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portsmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Portsmouth include English, German, French , and Italian.
+Important ancestries of people in Portsmouth include Irish, English, Italian, German, and French.

 The most common language spoken in Portsmouth is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Langs. of India and Spanish.